Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Experimental Evaluation

+For both the ECG and PPG experiments, the same fully convolutional multi-encoder autoencoder, detailed in \autoref{fig: ecg ppg model spec} (located in the appendices), is trained using the proposed method.
+Additionally, all hyperparameter settings are located in \autoref{appendix: Optimizer and Hyperparameter Settings ecg_ppg}.

-Photoplethysmography (PPG) signals capture changes in blood volume and are used for measuring heart rate, oxygen saturation, and other cardiovascular parameters.
-Electrocardiography (ECG) signals record the heart's electrical activity and are used to assess cardiac rhythm, detect abnormalities, and diagnose cardiac conditions.
+\paragraph{Data Specifications} The Multi-Ethnic Study of Atherosclerosis (MESA) \citep{zhang2018national, chen2015racial} is a research project funded by the NHLBI that involves six collaborative university clinics.
+The MESA Sleep study provides PSG data which includes simultaneously measured ECG, PPG, and other respiratory-related signals.
+PPG signals capture changes in blood volume and are used for measuring heart rate, oxygen saturation, and other cardiovascular parameters.
+ECG signals record the heart's electrical activity and are used to assess cardiac rhythm, detect abnormalities, and diagnose cardiac conditions.
 Both PPG and ECG signals play important roles in monitoring and diagnosing cardiovascular health.